-Composite Bonding Lincoln, NE
+Composite Bonding in South Lincoln, NE

 Minor chips, gaps, or stains on your front teeth can diminish your smile’s appearance and make you reluctant to show your teeth in photographs or social situations.
-While these imperfections rarely cause functional problems, they can significantly impact your self-confidence and how you present yourself to others in both personal and professional settings.
+While these imperfections rarely cause functional problems, they can significantly impact your self-confidence and how you present yourself in personal and professional settings.

 Cosmetic dentistry at Pauley Family Dentistry provides Lincoln patients with composite bonding as a conservative solution for enhancing smiles.
 Dr. Pauley applies tooth-colored resin material directly to teeth, sculpting and polishing it to create natural-looking repairs that blend seamlessly with your smile.
-His meticulous approach and artistic sensibility ensure results that improve your appearance while preserving your healthy tooth structure.
+His meticulous approach and artistic eye ensure results that improve your appearance while preserving your healthy tooth structure.

 Dentist examining a patient's teeth